kedacore/keda-docs/content/docs/2.11/scalers/azure-data-explorer.md

     activationThreshold: "10.5"
     tenantId: 045ef409-6dee-4893-a824-5612eac467b1 # Can use TriggerAuthentication as well
     clientId: 4ba039f1-d69c-434e-9268-4a2bb7bba90d # Can use TriggerAuthentication as well
-    clientSecret: t0p-s3cret  # Can use TriggerAuthentication as well
+    clientSecret: t0p-s3cret  # DEPRECATED, use TriggerAuthentication or clientSecretFromEnv
     # Alternatively, you can use existing environment variables to read aad app creds from:
     clientIdFromEnv: AAD_APP_CLIENT_ID_ENV_VAR_NAME # Optional.
 You can use this instead of `clientId` parameter.
     clientSecretFromEnv: AAD_APP_SECRET_ENV_VAR_NAME # Optional.
 You can use this instead of `clientSecret` parameter.